Maisie Williams: 2011–2019: Breakthrough with Game of Thrones

+In 2015, she was awarded the Empire Hero Award, and the Saturn Award for Best Performance by a Young Actor in a Television Series.
 In January 2015, Williams (a victim of cyberbullying herself) starred as Casey Jacobs in the one-hour-long BAFTA nominated Cyberbully, a Channel 4 docudrama television film.
 Writing for The Guardian, Filipa Jodelka described Williams' central, almost solo, performance as a "tour-de-force".
 In 2015, Williams guest starred in four episodes of series 9 of the BBC science fiction series Doctor Who ("The Girl Who Died", "The Woman Who Lived", "Face the Raven" and "Hell Bent"), in the recurring role of Ashildr, a Viking girl made immortal by the Doctor.
 Williams' performance in "The Woman Who Lived" was described as "superb" by Patrick Mulkern of the Radio Times.
+In 2016 she reached the nomination short list for a Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.
+In 2018 Williams was nominated for the Best Performance in a Show in the MTV Movie & TV Awards.
+In 2019 her performance in the final season of the drama resulted in her again receiving the Saturn Award for Best Performance by a Younger Actor in a Television Series, as well as nominations for the Best Hero and Best Fight in the MTV Movie & TV Awards and People's Choice Awards for The Female TV Star and The Drama TV Star.
+In the same year Williams achieved her second nomination for a Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series, Daniel D'Addario from Variety said that Williams "entered the show as a child with minimal experience, but swiftly proved herself a very gifted performer...
+Millions watched her grow into her talents – and a fitting end to her very unusual journey through her first role" would be for her to win an Emmy.